huggingface/dataset-viewer/docs/source/parquet.md

 - entire row groups are skipped if the statistics stored in its metadata do not match the data of interest (automatic filtering)
 - the data is compressed, which reduces the amount of data that needs to be stored and transferred.

 A Parquet file contains a single table.
-If a dataset has multiple tables (e.g. multiple splits or configurations), each table is stored in a separate Parquet file.
+If a dataset has multiple tables (e.g. multiple splits or subsets), each table is stored in a separate Parquet file.

 ## Conversion to Parquet